 First of all, it’s mission-based, so you’re already given an easy-to-manage structure.
 Second, the missions themselves come in many types, and often they offer optional objectives you could ignore or pursue at your leisure depending on what mood strikes you.

 On the other hand, commitment can be rewarding.
 The space dwarves you play as come in four classes with their own gear progression, there are weapon mods, and universal perks to unlock.
-But in the end, it’s a game about going into alien, procedurally generated caves in a massive asteroid and using the tool at your disposal to mine all the resources you can get for fun and profit.
+But, in the end, it’s a game about going into alien, procedurally generated caves in a massive asteroid and using the tools at your disposal to mine all the resources you can get for fun and profit.

 Key features